 Rates & Application

-The $750 registration includes program fees and registration to an IPA online Administrator Academy.
+The $375 registration includes program fees and registration to an IPA online Administrator Academy.
 Apply to be one of a select group of aspiring school leaders invited to participate in this unique learning opportunity.
+This fee represents a reduction from the original fee because of the first stage having already occurred.

 Participants will be provided with hotel discount information upon acceptance into the network.